 Step 2: Fold in the dried cranberries

-Turn dough out onto a lightly floured surface and push together into a rough ball.
 Sprinkle some of the dried cranberries on the dough, then fold it in half to seal them in (reserve some cranberries to press into the dough later).
 Repeat a couple more times, so the cranberries are evenly distributed in the dough (photo 5).
 This process is similar to how mix-ins are kneaded into bread dough.

 Step 3: Bake the scones

-Once the dough is chilled, cut the disk into wedges using the bench scraper.
-If you prefer round scones, press out the disk to a height of about ¾ inches, use a 3-inch round cookie cutter to cut out rounds (gather, press, and cut the leftover dough again as needed, but hopefully not more than 2 times).
+- For round scones: Roll out the disk to a height of about ¾ inches.
+Use a 3-inch round cookie cutter to cut out rounds (gather, press, and cut the leftover dough again as needed, but hopefully not more than 2 times).

 Place the scones about 2-inches apart on a half baking sheet pan covered in a Silpat silicone mat or parchment paper.
 Press in the reserved dried cranberries on the tops of the scones.
 Brush the tops of each scone with heavy cream with a pastry brush and sprinkle on some coarse sugar.